fcesar7/AWS-financial-project/README.md

 # AWS-financial-project
-End to end data project with a hybrid architecture
+End to end data project with a hybrid data architecture

 This project leverages AWS Compute, Storage, and Orchestration services to automate a data pipeline for extracting, storing, and processing data with a machine learning algorithm.
 The machine learning results are visualized through a Power BI dashboard, providing actionable insights.